gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

                   --topic test-topic
 ```

-And of course you can send messages inside a bash for loop:
+So with that in mind, we can of course also send messages inside a bash for loop:

 ```bash
 for i in 1 2 3 4 5 6 7 8 9 10